-Google Analytics can enhance the process of creating user personas and analyzing audiences.
-In this blog post, I’m going to show you how Seer created user personas for a credit counseling client using dimensions in the Audience section of Google Analytics.
+Google Analytics audience targeting can enhance the process of creating user personas and analyzing audiences.
+In this blog post, I’m going to show you how Seer created user personas for a credit counseling client using dimensions in the audience targeting section of Google Analytics.

 To use this method, you have to make sure your site meets these conditions: